shaefelinger/codepedia/src/JS4web/browser events.md

 })
 ```

-Instead of using an anonymous function as the event handler, it’s best practice to create a named event handler function.
-Your code will remain organized and reusable this way, even if your code gets complex.
+It’s best practice to create a named event handler function instead of using an anonymous function as the event handler.
+The code will remain more organized and reusable.

 ```js
 function eventHandlerFunction() {